History of Isan: Siam

 With the rise of King Taksin, his Thonburi Kingdom began expanding direct control over the region.
 Thonburi forces invaded and took control of the Kingdom of Luang Phrabang and the Kingdom of Vientiane and Isan entered its direct orbit.

 In 1718, Lao settlers in the company of an official in the service of King Nokasad of the Kingdom of Champasak founded mueang Suwannaphum.

 During late 18th century, the Lao kingdoms of Luang Phrabang and Champasak were increasingly at odds with Vientiane.
 As Vientiane struggled to maintain control of Isan, a number of dissidents began migrating from Vientiane and taking refuge in Isan.
 Most of them recognized Siam as their suzerain according to the mandala system.
 Under this system, mueang leaders were granted something equivalent to a fiefdom and a noble title as governor, having full right of rulership over their towns.
 Thus they eventually became the subjects of the royal court in Bangkok.
 New towns were founded such and Chaiyaphum along with many minor towns such as Han Chai Cham Na.

 In 1827, King Anouvong of Vientiane rebelled against Siam.
 After a successful attack on the stronghold of Korat, he was defeated and in Yasothon a memorial to the defeat was raised.
 The defeat of Anu's revolt was followed by forced migrations from defeated Lao kingdoms to Isan, further increasing the dominance of Lao culture in the region but weakening the mueang of the Lao.
 The governors of these new towns were semi-autonomous.
 They had right to rule, to tax their own subject, part of which might be transferred to Bangkok periodically.
 If time of war, these local rulers had a duty to send troops to defend Siam.

-Following defeat in the Franco-Siamese War, Siam ceded Luang Phrabang and Champasak to France in 1893 and 1904.
+Following defeat in the Franco-Siamese conflict, Siam ceded Luang Phrabang and Champasak to France in 1893 and 1904.
 Isan became the kingdom's northeast frontier as the buffer zone between French Indochina and Siam, with Siam becoming a 'buffer zone' between the United Kingdom and France with the Entente Cordiale.
 Thus began the process of annexation of Isan area into the modern Siamese nation.